tatethurston/TwirpScript/README.md

 );
 ```

-In Node.js environemnts, TwirpScript automatically uses Node's `http` or `https` client instead of fetch.
+In Node.js environments, TwirpScript automatically uses Node's `http` or `https` client instead of fetch.
 You can override this behavior and use `fetch` in Node.js environments by using the global example above.

 `rpcTransport` can arbitraily be swapped out to use something like `axios` or an [https agent](https://nodejs.org/api/https.html#https_class_https_agent), the transport only needs to implement the `RpcTransport` interface.